 As the academic dean of the College of Education and Health Sciences, Joan L. Sattler leads the internal and external academic affairs of the College in preparing leaders within the human service professions.
 She also provides support for the College centers or partnerships in the College: The Center for Research and Service; The Counseling Research and Training Clinic; The Institute for Gifted and Talented Youth; The William T. Kemper Project which supports Professional Development Schools and the Kemper Academy; The C.C.
 Wheeler Institute for the Holistic Study of Family Well-Being; The Center for STEM Education; and The Center for Collaborative Brain Research.

 Dr. Sattler’s teaching, research, publications, funded grants, and service focus on teacher education, special education, and health education.
 She has served on several national boards and committees, including the Unit Accreditation Board (UAB), the Specialty Area Studies Board (SASB) of the National Council for the Accreditation of Teacher Education (NCATE) and on the Board of Directors and the Quality and Accountability Committee for The American Association of Colleges for Teacher Education (AACTE).
 She also serves on several regional boards, such as the University of Illinois College of Medicine Community Associates Board, and the Peoria Sister City Commission.
-Also, she is a founding board member and past president of the Hult Health Education Center of Peoria, Illinois.
+Also, she is a founding board member and past president of the Hult Center for Healthy Living of Peoria, Illinois.

-The Bradley model is the teacher as scholar.
+The Bradley faculty model is the teacher as scholar.
 Dean Sattler supports the College faculty teacher-scholars in all ways possible.
 The College has a variety of professional development activities and funded support and awards for these activities.
 Dr. Sattler’s family established an endowed faculty award for teaching excellence in her name.
 It is awarded annually to the outstanding professor in the College.
-The College also has annual research and service awards provided annually to outstanding faculty.
+The College also has annual research and service awards provided to outstanding faculty.